Information for Departments and Students

 Please note that requirements regarding English proficiency for teaching are different from requirements for admission to the Graduate College.

 The University requires a high level of English proficiency for everyone involved in teaching.
-To ensure that TAs and their students have a successful teaching and learning experience, Illinois policy requires the following:
+To ensure that graduate Teaching Assistants and their students have a successful teaching and learning experience, Illinois policy requires the following:

 Graduate students who wish to be considered for teaching assistantships – which include TA appointments for face-to-face classes, blended and online instruction, accompanying/coaching, and office hours -- must provide evidence of spoken English language proficiency.

-This campus policy applies to all prospective teaching assistants regardless of country of origin, nationality, the language of instruction in any high school, undergraduate, or graduate degree program they may have previously completed, or previous professional experience.
+This campus policy applies to all prospective graduate teaching assistants regardless of country of origin, nationality, the language of instruction in any high school, undergraduate, or graduate degree program they may have previously completed, or previous professional or teaching experience.

 Graduate students are exempt from demonstrating oral English proficiency if

-As a service to the campus community, the Center for Innovation in Teaching & Learning (CITL) offers the campus-based English Proficiency Interview (EPI) as another means by which prospective TAs can demonstrate oral proficiency in English and fulfill campus policy and Illinois state law.
+As a service to the campus community, the Center for Innovation in Teaching & Learning (CITL) offers the campus-based English Proficiency Interview (EPI) as another means by which prospective graduate TAs can demonstrate oral proficiency in English and fulfill campus policy and Illinois state law.
+To be eligible to take the EPI, students must have obtained a bachelor's degree and also must be admitted to an Illinois graduate program.

 Use the links to the left to learn more about the English Proficiency Interview (EPI) for TAs.